HOW A DALLAS CAR ACCIDENT LAWYER CAN HELP YOU WITH YOUR CLAIM

 Texas is a fault-based insurance state, meaning that after reporting a crash, you can either choose to file a claim with your insurance company or with the at-fault driver’s company.
 You should remain truthful in your retelling of the accident when you’re speaking with an adjuster from your insurance company but stick to basic facts and relevant information.

-One of our expert car accident attorneys can assist you with what you’ll say to the insurance companies and ensure that you are not sharing any information that compromises your legal rights.
+One of our expert car accident attorneys in the Dallas area can assist you with what you’ll say to the car insurance companies and ensure that you are not sharing any information that compromises your legal rights and best chance of compensation.
 Never speak with an adjuster from the other driver’s insurance company, even if they only ask for a simple statement.
-Whatever you divulge to the insurance companies can be used against you, ultimately affecting your compensation award.
+Whatever you divulge to the insurance company of the driver who is at fault for the accident can be used against you, ultimately affecting your compensation award.

-Our Dallas car accident attorneys are here to help plan the best course of action for your case, meet all filing deadlines, and explain your rights and the options available to you.
-Connect with a staff member today to set up a free, no-obligation consultation with one of our personal injury lawyers.
+Our Dallas car accident attorneys are here to help plan the best possible course of action for your case to ensure you get the rightful compensation for your injuries.
+Likewise, they will meet all filing deadlines, and explain your rights and the options available to you.
+Connect with an experienced personal injury lawyer as soon as possible to set up a free, no-obligation consultation with one of our personal injury lawyers.

 Upon hiring one of our Dallas car accident attorneys to represent you, we’re committed to handling every stage of your case.
-The first thing that we will need to do is investigate the crash and determine liability.
-Your chances of receiving compensation improve if we can prove that another driver was responsible for the crash.
+The first thing that a Texas lawyer would do is investigate the crash and determine liability.
+Your chances of receiving compensation improve if we can prove that another driver caused the accident.

 Proving that another driver was responsible for the crash begins with collecting evidence and obtaining a copy of their liability insurance policy.
 This type of insurance is meant to cover a portion of the victim’s damages.